twagoo/cmdi-best-practices/common_approachesproblems/common_use_cases.md

+---
+editor: Susanne
+---

 ## Common use cases {#common-use-cases}

-Editor: Susanne

-Scenarios for typical kinds of data
+* [ ] Scenarios for typical kinds of data